KevinWyss/project_KW/README.md

    3.6) Calculation of the hydraulic radius (Rhy)

-   The hydrualic radius gets calculated out of the division of the area (A) and the wetted perimeter (P):
+   The hydrualic radius is being calculated out of the division of the area (A) and the wetted perimeter (P):

     Rhy [m] = A [m^2] / P [m]

    3.7) Calculation of the discharge (Q) and ending of the loop

-   The discharge gets calculated as in the chapter ***One dimensional numeric-hydraulic-modelling*** above describet:
+   The discharge is being calculated as in the chapter ***One dimensional numeric-hydraulic-modelling*** described above:

     Q [m^s/s] = kst * Rhy^(2/3) [m] * J^(1/2) * A [m^2]

    **4) PrettyTable**

-   After the loop comes to an end and all the calculation (h, A, P, Rhy and Q) is done, the package *PrettyTable* illustrates the results in a table for a good overview.
+   After the loop comes to an end and all the calculation (h, A, P, Rhy and Q) is done, the package *PrettyTable* illustrates the entire results in a table for a good overview.

    **5) Plotting the profil**

    The first plot illustrates the cross section with the thinned profile.
-This plot showes all the profile points and the effectively used profile points for the calculations above.
-This is not only a pretty illustration, it also functions as a monitoring tool, to check if the script generated the intersection points at the right place.
+This plot shows all profile points and the effectively used profile points for the calculations above.
+This is not only an illustration, it also functions as a monitoring tool, to check if the script generated the intersection points at the right place.

    **6) Plotting the stage-discharge-relationship**